fabfog/dxbox-docs/blog/2025-10-20-welcome/index.md

 Your React components will simply *observe* them and... well, do their job: *react* to changes.

 The library connects the two worlds: when your class updates, your component automatically re-render.
-No context juggling, no immutability gymnastics, no endless `useEffect` chains.
+No context juggling, no memoization gymnastics, no endless `useEffect` chains.

-It’s **object-oriented reactivity**, and it feels powerful, because you are able to use the full spectrum of OOP principles and design patterns.
+It’s **object-oriented reactivity** and it feels powerful, because you are able to use the full spectrum of OOP principles and design patterns.

 ---